Lopez Family Foundation: History

 On October 25, 2011, the foundation received a $500,000 donation pledge from Samsung and Best Buy.
 In 2012, The Maribel Foundation's name was changed to the 'Lopez Family Foundation'.
 As of March 2012, American businessman Ray Dalio has donated $775,000 to the foundation, making him their largest contributor.
 In July 2012, Jennifer visited Panama as part of the first leg of her Dance Again World Tour.
 She took time out to visit the Panama Children's Hospital with Lynda, where they donated medical equipment.
 They also attended a ceremony where Jennifer gave a speech and explained: "Having this foundation that provides medical assistance is truly a blessing because it gives us the chance to offer health care and education to thousands of people".
 In the press release, The Lopez Family Foundation announced that the equipment consists of seven telemedicine systems which will be installed in multiple pediatric centers around Panama.
 Through Charitybuzz, the foundation holds bids to meet Lopez during her tour.
 That October, the sisters attended the UNESCO (United Nations Educational Scientific Cultural Organization) Charity gala in Düsseldorf, Germany where the foundation was honored with the 'Pyramide con Marni award'.

 In 2013, the Lopez Family Foundation was named the winner of the American Telemedicine Association (ATA) Humanitarian Award.
 In honor of this win, Joel E. Barthelemy, Founder and Managing Director of GlobalMed, presented Lopez with a $50,000 check to support the foundation.
 Barthelemy stated, "The Lopez Family Foundation is an amazing organization that is giving the opportunity for quality healthcare to families and children in areas that need it the most."

 In 2014 the Lopez Family Foundation partnered with the Montefiore Medical Center to create the Center for a Healthy Childhood.

+In 2016 the Lopez Family Foundation stopped operations and its tax filings, and allowed its web domain (lopezfamilyfoundation.org) to lapse.